grahama1970/agent_tools/src/agent_tools/dualipa/docs/function_reference.md

 - `output_dir` will be created if it doesn't exist
 - `use_llm` requires API key if True
 - Returns a dictionary with formatting statistics

+## Best Practices

+### Testing and Implementation
+- **Fix Implementation, Not Tests**: When tests fail, fix the actual implementation code rather than modifying tests to accommodate broken code.
+Tests serve as specifications of intended behavior.
+- **Script-Level Extraction**: Several special files (e.g., `setup.py`, `webpack.config.js`) don't contain traditional blocks but are extracted as entire script blocks.
+Ensure these are properly counted in statistics.
+- **Stats Consistency**: Always increment the appropriate counters (`stats["code_blocks"]`, `stats["doc_blocks"]`) when adding blocks to maintain accurate statistics.
+- **Defensive Programming**: Use `setdefault()` to ensure required dictionary keys exist before incrementing them.